MarkAnderson166/Conway/README.md

 TODO:
 Crashes at the point of stagnation, might fix it one day.
 Some dead cells aren't deleting properly - didn't find why.

+# Conway 2

+Same as above, but using pygame library instead of tkinter.
+Looks cool, countMates() needs to pass around HUGE data to work. needs refactor

+TODO:
+add seperate global [][] to avoid passing around list of objects
+menu buttons